Confrontation (1992 - to date)

 O Passer-by

-Look out at the cloud, your last hope,
+Look out at the cloud

 And tell the Street we lie here